Romulo Espaldon: Surrender of the MNLF Magic Eight

-Highjacking of MV Don Carlos
+Hijacking of MV Don Carlos

 On April 30, 1978, MV Don Carlos of Sulpicio Lines was hijacked and its 56 hostages held captive by terrorists who demanded 700,000 pesos (nearly 20 million pesos in 2020) for their release.
 Later, the ransom demand was dropped in exchange for the release of some rebel prisoners, but the military also rejected this.
 "We are ready to assist the Basilan terrorists provided they release the hostages without ransom," Espaldon said.
 After 23 days of fighting with their captors on Basilan island, government forces finally obtained the release of all hostages.

 According to Sulpicio Lines vice-president BGen Emilio Alcoseba (ret.), the company did not pay a single centavo of ransom for the release of the 56 crew and passengers.
 "Without the assistance of Admiral Espaldon and General Luga, the terrorists would not have been pressured into releasing the hostages," he said.

-Highjacking of Suehiro Maru
+Hijacking of Suehiro Maru

 On September 26, 1975, Japanese freighter Suehiro Maru was hijacked in Zamboanga and its 29 crew members held hostage by some 40 terrorists who demanded $133,000 (nearly $700,000 in 2020) for their release.
 After considerable pressure from Espaldon who formed a blockade with a fleet of 11 Navy ships, the rebels progressively softened their demands and eventually offered to release the ship and the crew in return for safe passage without a single cent being paid as ransom.